-After reading this page and watching these two video clips it's not hard to see why I view James Burton as one of the best guitar players of all time.
+After reading this page and watching these two video clips you can see, and listen to why I view James Burton as one of the best guitar players of all time.

 When you see some of them old clips of Ricky Nelson singing on the Ozzie & Harriet Show and Elvis performing in Las Vegas, you'll at least know who the lead guitar player is standing next to them....James Burton.